Unlock Your Email Data with A/B Testing

 That’s a great A/B test right there — trying both of those “from” lines.

 Time of Send

-The time of day and day of week that you send are both crucial to your email strategy.
+The time of day and day of the week that you send are both crucial to your email strategy.
 Early in the morning (6 a.m.-ish) tends to work the best overall, but you could easily get better results at night, depending on your customers.

 Try different times, then different days.
-If many of your customers work during the day and you're sending to their work email, then an early-morning send is great.
+If any of your customers work during the day and you’re sending to their work email, then an early-morning send is great.
 On the other hand, personal email addresses are opened at all times of the day and tend to be more specific to the product.

 Why Test Only One Variable?